prescottprue/react-redux-firebase/docs/auth.md

   })
 )
 ```
+If you need access to methods that are not available at the top level, you can access Firebase's Full Auth API using `this.props.firebase.auth()` or `getFirebase().auth()`.

 #### NOTE
 All examples below assume you have wrapped your component using `firebaseConnect`.
 This will make `this.props.firebase` available within your component: